dryu99/boonwegig-pub/README.md

     - [ ] seems like a lot of vancouver venues do this style of advertising on instagram
   - [ ] OR maybe we can have different style prompts for different countries/cities
   - [ ] write chatgpt tests before you do this
+  - [ ] HARDEST THING TO DETERMINE is date and time. how to handle situation where ticket and event start date times are included in same post (so many edge cases)
 - [ ] for final stats print, don't print out all venue names just the ones that actualy had events added
 - [ ] consider making city all lowercase to be consistent (in timezone its lowercase, everywhere else its proper case)
 - [ ] refactor venues.json to be array of objects instead